 A gift tax is applied to an individual giving anything of value to another person.
 For something to be considered a gift, the receiving party cannot pay the giver full value for the gift, but may pay an amount less than its full value.
 The giver is required to pay the gift tax.
 The receiver may pay the gift tax, or a percentage of it, on the giver's behalf.
 Some gifts are excluded from gift tax, such as a gift to a spouse, a political organization, gifts valued at less than the annual gift tax exclusion, and gifts for medical and educational expenses.

-You can protect IRA (individual retirement account) funds by creating a trust to be the beneficiary of the IRA instead of a person.
-A trust is a good way to control how the inherited funds are distributed to beneficiaries, which is useful if the people to inherit the funds are underage, foolish with their money, in debt, divorced or disabled.
-This permits the IRA to compound income tax free for many years, which also allow the funds to grow in value.
+You can protect individual retirement account (IRA) funds by creating a trust to be the beneficiary of the IRA instead of a person.
+A trust is a good way to control how the inherited funds are distributed to beneficiaries especially if the beneficiaries are underage, foolish with their money, in debt, divorced, or disabled.
+With the right planning, an inherited IRA can compound income tax free for many years.

-With just a little estate tax planning, you could lawfully avoid some or all of the taxes mentioned here.
-Call us today at 205-663-0281 for a free consultation if you want to know more about the estate tax, the death tax and the capital gain tax.
-John Holliman and Melanie Bradford will help you with estate tax planning while taking care of your loved ones.
-We treat you like family.
+Call us today at 205-663-0281 for a free consultation if you want to know more about the estate or death tax and the capital gain tax.
+John Holliman or Melanie B, Holliman (formerly Melanie B. Bradford) will help you with estate tax planning while taking care of your loved ones.
+And we and our staff will treat you like family.